wp-plugins/wp-admin-microblog/readme.txt

 No, sorry.
 Inline tagging is comming soon.

 == Changelog ==
+= 0.9.0 =
+* Changed: Some style improvements :-)
+* Bugfix: Fixed some problems with the e-mail notification
+* Bugfix: Fixed an utf-8 problem
 = 0.6.4 =
 * New: Cut urls with more than 50 chars
 * Bugfix: Fixed a possible division across zero in the tag cloud